 You can get the picture just by looking at the title.
 Imagine setting a payment which is already a considerable percentage of your salary, just to find out that Aspire has charged the same amount twice and even three times in a single month.

 This is what happened to another user.
-He had set up the auto-pay feature just to discover the company had taken out the percentage times three, sending his checking account into negative territory.
+He had set up the auto-pay feature just to discover the had taken out the percentage times three, sending his checking account into negative territory.

 3. Platform Issues That End up Affecting Users